Counting Square Discriminants: The Automorphic Function

-upon taking an inner product with the Poincar\'{e} series.
-The Eisenstein series which were subtracted ensure that $V_v(z)$ is in $L^2(\Gamma \backslash \H)$.
+with the Poincar\'{e} series alluded to in the introduction.
+By subtracting the Eisenstein series in \eqref{vdef} we ensure that $V_v(z)$ is indeed in $L^2(\Gamma \backslash \H)$.

-We can obtain this Dirichlet series naturally from an inner product of $V_v$ and a weight $-1/2$ automorphic function on $\H$ of level $4$ and a new type of Poincar\'{e} series, as in \cite{Jeff}.
 Let

-be the Poincar\'{e} series where $\Psi_Y$ is the indicator function of the interval $[Y\inv,Y]$.
-Again note for brevity that we will often denote this as simply $P$.
-This Poincar\'{e} series has been constructed to pick out the $h$\th\ term from the Fourier expansion of an automorphic function of weight $1/2$.
-The factor of $j$'s in the sum make $P$ itself, as a function of $z$, an automorphic function of weight $-1/2$.
-Without the factor of the indicator function in the sum, the series as a function of $z$ would be growing exponentially in the imaginary part $y$ of $z$; this would have made it difficult to exploit the spectral decomposition of the function $P$.
+be the aforementioned Poincar\'{e} series, where $\Psi_Y$ is the characteristic function for the interval $[Y\inv,Y]$.
+Again, note for brevity that we will often denote $P_{h,Y}^{-\hf}(z,s;\delta)$ as simply $P$.
+This Poincar\'{e} series has been constructed to pick out the $h$\th\ term from the Fourier expansion of an automorphic function of weight $\hf$.
+The factor of $j(\gamma,z)$s in the sum make $P$ itself, as a function of $z$, an automorphic function of weight $-\hf$.
+Without $\Psi_Y$, the series as a function of $z$ would be growing exponentially in the imaginary part $y$ of $z$, which would have made it difficult to exploit the spectral decomposition of the function $P$.
 Right now, it is compactly supported, and hence in $L^2(\Gamma \backslash \H, -\hf)$.